 - 1 tbsp Olive oil

-Place strained cauliflower in large bowl; add in tapioca flour, potato starch, and salt.
-Stir to combine, as you slowly add in the olive oil.
+- Place strained cauliflower in food processor and pulse until it's finely ground into rice; add back to big bowl then add in tapioca flour, potato starch, and salt, stirring with a wooden spoon to combine.
+Slowly add in the olive oil.
 Stir until mixture comes together and forms a ball (it should hold its shape when you squeeze it together).

 *These gnocchi have about 20grams of net carbs per serving.